Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 From the 12 given variables we opted to only kept the 6 non-variations, since a Fuzzy System with 6 inputs will be smaller (and therefore simpler to fine-tune and write rules for) and the variations give no absolute current information which is the basis for our decision system.

-Similiar to the idea of Comb's method, we broke our FIS (Fuzzy Inference System) into smaller, 2 to 3 input FIS.
+Similiar to the idea of Comb's method, we broke our FIS (Fuzzy Inference System) into smaller, 2 to 3 input FISs.
 This allowed to have some granularity in their input and output membership sets without the risk of exploding.
-Our Architecture has 4 FIS.
+Our Architecture is composed 4 FIS.

 \pagebreak